 Close Your Sale

-Your Private Securities Specialist will provide the necessary legal documents and other assistance to close your sale smoothly.
+Your Private Securities Specialist will provide assistance with respect to documents and other assistance you may need to close your sale smoothly.

 PrivatEquity.biz’s Objective is to Offer Securities

 The securities are those of a high-tech private company.

 The securities’ owner has held them for at least 12 months and there is no principle limitation upon selling them.